lemgrb/bangsamoro/README.md

-# Bangsamoro Automation Framework
+# Bangsamoro (An Automation Framework), yup!

 FYI: The name has nothing to do with the project.
 The Philippines' Bangsamoro Organic Law was ratified around the same time I created this project hence the name. :p

 ## Technologies to use

+- Programming Language: Java
+- Unit test framework: TestNG
 - Selenium
 - Cucumber
 - Log4j

+See [Functional design](src/main/resources/docs/DESIGN.md) for the framework design details.

 ## Features

 - Data-driven framework

-## TODO

-1. Driver Manager
-2. Data Reader
-3. Report
-4. ...TBD